mxagar/machine_learning_coursera/05_SupportVectorMachines/ML_SupportVectorMachines.md

    - 2.2 Cost Computation
    - 2.3 Hyperparameters: `C` and `sigma` for Controlling Bias & Variance
 3. SVMs in Practice
+   - 3.1 Multi-class Classification
+   - 3.2 Which Option Choose when?

 ## 1. Large Margin Classification